Sunday, November 23, 2014

 Lesson 3: Just be.

-1. The state of existing without analysis, judgment, desire or concern.
+Just be: noun. state of existence.1.
+The state of existing without analysis, judgment, desire or concern.

 2. Allowing yourself to exist in your purest, truest form.